-- Is the DHTML content or functionality itself accessible?
-If assistive technologies cannot adequately access DHTML triggered content or functionality, then it is not fully accessible.
+- Is the dynamic content or functionality itself accessible?
+If assistive technologies cannot adequately access dynamically triggered content or functionality, then it is not fully accessible.

 As you can see, there are many difficulties in both usability and accessibility that arise through the use of pop-up windows.
 Care must be taken in making the decision to use them.
 If they are used, thorough user testing of your implementation is vital to ensure accessibility.
-Always alert the user to the fact that a pop-up window will be opened.
+It is generally best to alert the user to the fact that a pop-up window will be opened.

 Redirecting and Refreshing Browser Windows

 When the page the browser is viewing suddenly changes or refreshes, the person viewing that page may become disoriented or confused, especially if that person is using an assistive technology.
 This is commonly done with page redirects when page content has been moved or updated, or with scripting or